kat-lego/Project-3/README.md

 * option 2:
 put image here.

 Once you have cloned this repo, you can then zip it and [install the moodle plugin](https://docs.moodle.org/36/en/Installing_plugins).
 If you have downloaded the repo using the git download option, make sure you delete the .git folder inside the zip you have downloaded.

+## User Instructions
+If your somehow figured how to install the whole thing with out the instruction.
+Im sure you'll are smart enough to figure out how to use this.

 ## Developers
 We have left some Artifacts about the project in the [wiki](https://github.com/kat-lego/Project-3/wiki).
 It should be a usefull read for understanding the project.